casprwang/blog/content/blog/one-year-of-graphql-in-production/index.md

 ## Fast-changing practices

 The frontend world has been fast-evolving, and it exhibits little sign of slowing down.
-To keep up the "best practice," we would need frequent refactors, adopting new APIs from Browsers, Javascript, Typescript, React, Vue, Node.js, Apollo Server and Client, code generators, even editor plugins.
+To keep up the "best practice," we would need frequent refactors, adopting new APIs from browsers, Javascript, Typescript, React, Vue, Node.js, Apollo Server and Client, code generators, even editor plugins.
 There are always better ways to do things, and the community adopts them quite aggressively.

 ## Some uncertainties